Mexican gastronomy: 32 states, 32 dishes

 The Guanajuato version of this dish, present in many states of the country, is prepared with fried tortillas filled with cheese.
 Garnish includes carrots, potatoes and a rich guajillo chili sauce.

-This identity dish from the state of Guerrero is prepared with corn, meat and chili peppers, in three presentations: gree, red or white.
+This identity dish from the state of Guerrero is prepared with corn, meat and chili peppers, in three presentations: green, red or white.

 Another dish present in many states, barbacoa, or barbecue, is made of lamb meat cooked in an underground oven.
 But the flavor of the Hidalgo version stands out.
 Maguey leaves are previously arranged in the oven before cooking, infusing the meat with exquisite aromas.

-Juicy and full of flavor, birria is Jalisco’s flagship dish.
+Juicy and full of flavor, birria is one of Jalisco’s flagship dishes.
 The meat is bathed in a sauce of chili peppers and spices, and cooked wrapped in maguey leaves.

 Estado de Mexico

-Flagship dish of the state capital, Toluca.
-Before being stuffed, the pork is prepared with serrano peppers, coriander, oregano, green tomato, spinach, pumpkin seeds, coriander and bay leaf.
+Flagship dish of the state capital, Toluca, Green chorizo is stuffed with the pork previously prepared with serrano peppers, coriander, oregano, green tomato, spinach, pumpkin seeds and bay leaf.

 Pork meat or carnitas, is one of the most typical dishes of this beautiful state.
 They are served with tortillas and salsa.
 The flavor and consistency —crunchy on the outside and tender on the inside— is made possible by cooking the meat in copper pots that are handcrafted in Santa Clara del Cobre.